Home / Ingredients / DHM (Dihydromyricetin)

 How important is this?

-Tier 1 · Core Impact: high Evidence: Human RCT
+Tier 2 · Strong Impact: medium Evidence: Human RCT (mixed)

 Quick answer